Motivic construction of cohomological invariants: Norm varieties and special correspondences

-\begin{prop}[M.~Rost] Let $X$ be a smooth projective irreducible variety which possesses a special correspondence $\rho$.
-Assume $I(X)\subset p\zz$.
-Then the motive of $X$ considered with $\zz_{(p)}$-coefficients has an indecomposable generically split direct summand $R$ such that
+\begin{prop}[M.~Rost] Let $X$ be a smooth projective geometrically irreducible variety which possesses a special correspondence $\rho$ of type $(n,p)$.
+Assume $I(X)\subset p\zz$ and set $b=\tfrac{p^{n-1}-1}{p-1}$.
+Then the motive of $X$ considered with $\zz_{(p)}$-coefficients has an indecomposable generically split (see Definition~\ref{gensplmot} below) direct summand $R$ constructed in \cite{Ro07} such that

 \end{prop}